MicrosoftDocs/learn/learn-pr/azure/implement-azure-database-for-mysql-features-that-support-mission-critical-workloads/includes/2-configure-networking-security-features.md

 ### Configure network access

-When creating a MySQL flexible server, you can select either private access through an Azure Virtual Network, or public access for allow-listed IP addresses with an optional private endpoint.
+When creating a MySQL flexible server, you can select either private access through an Azure Virtual Network or public access for allow-listed IP addresses with an optional private endpoint.
 After completing the **Basics** section, select **Next: Networking**, and then select either **Public access and Private endpoint** or **Private access**:

 :::image type="content" source="../media/2-configure-networking-and-security-features/networking-connectivity-public-private.png" alt-text="Screenshot of the network connectivity choice between public and private access." lightbox="../media/2-configure-networking-and-security-features/networking-connectivity-public-private.png":::